Areas of Expertise

 - White youth with felonies were 10 times more likely to be pre-detained and non-white youth only eight times more likely.
 MORE

-Lorenzo M. Boyd, Associate Professor of Criminal Justice at the University of New Haven and the Director of the Center for Advanced Policing, is an expert in urban policing, criminal justice systems, and race and crime.
+Lorenzo M. Boyd, Professor of Community Policing at the University of New Haven, is an expert in urban policing, criminal justice systems, and race and crime.

 Boyd served as a Deputy Sheriff in Suffolk County, Massachusetts and currently serves as a police consultant.
 He spent eight years as the primary advisor and consultant for the Fayetteville, North Carolina Police Department.
 He also developed several 40-hour police training modules and promotional assessments for officers of ranks from patrol officer to Assistant Chief.
 He served as the President of the Academy of Criminal Justice Sciences (ACJS) from 2016-2017.